filiroman/O-MI-Security-Model/README.md

 Possible problems
 --------------
-1. After authorization AC Webclient does not work and still redirects to the Login page.Solution: Add email you are using to register to `admin_list.txt` (one row per e-mail) and delete `OMISec.db` inside project folder, then restart the module.
+1. After authorization AC Webclient does not work and still redirects to the Login page.

+**Solution**: Add email you are using to register to `admin_list.txt` (one row per e-mail) and delete `OMISec.db` inside project folder, then restart the module.